pyeventsourcing/eventsourcing/docs/topics/application.rst

 ordered by the aggregates' :py:obj:`~eventsourcing.domain.Aggregate.created_on` attribute (ascending or descending).
-To order by another attribute, such as :py:obj:`~eventsourcing.domain.Aggregate.modified_on` or a custom attribute, it will be necessary to maintain an index of the current values.
+To order by another attribute, such as :py:obj:`~eventsourcing.domain.Aggregate.modified_on` or a custom attribute, it will be necessary somehow to define and maintain an index of the current values.

 .. _Snapshotting: